yeokm1/retro-configs/nuxt-pc-v1.2/README.md

 # NuXT PC

 My NuXt PC is based on a modern 8088-based XT motherboard in a uATX form factor.
+This v1.2 motherboard was [released in 2019](https://www.vogonswiki.com/index.php/NuXT) by Monotech PCs.

 <img src="photos/nuxt-external.jpg" width="500">